LW2904/fastify/docs/Server.md

 2. If you `module.exports` a plugin the filename is used.
 3. If you use a regular [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Defining_functions) the function name is used.

 *Fallback*: The first two lines of your plugin will represent the plugin name.
 Newlines are replaced by ` -- `.
-This will help to indentify the root cause when you deal with many plugins.
+This will help to identify the root cause when you deal with many plugins.

 Important: If you have to deal with nested plugins the name differs with the usage of the [fastify-plugin](https://github.com/fastify/fastify-plugin) because no new scope is created and therefore we have no place to attach contextual data.
-In that case the plugin name will represent the boot order of all involved plugins in the format of `plugin-A -> plugin-B`.
+In that case, the plugin name will represent the boot order of all involved plugins in the format of `plugin-A -> plugin-B`.

 <a name="log"></a>
 #### log